AudioLens: A Closer Look at Auditory Attribute Perception of Large Audio-Language Models: Results

 Fig.~\ref{fig:rq4} shows that, especially in the final few layers, information scores at the last token (pink lines) are typically higher than at the penultimate token (blue lines), with few exceptions, implying that LALMs are unlikely to rely solely on the hidden representations of preceding text tokens to make predictions.

-To quantify this, we mask auditory inputs during self-attention\footnote{For DeSTA2, the speech transcriptions in the inputs are also masked.} at the last token\footnote{Masking applies only at the last token; other positions are unaffected.}, forcing the model to rely solely on hidden representations at preceding text token positions for attribute prediction (gray lines in Fig.~\ref{fig:rq4}).
+To quantify this, we mask auditory inputs during self-attention\footnote{For DeSTA2, the inputs include speech transcriptions, which we treat as part of the auditory input.
+To ensure consistency with other models that do not use transcriptions, we mask them during processing.} at the last token\footnote{Masking applies only at the last token; other positions are unaffected.}, forcing the model to rely solely on hidden representations at preceding text token positions for attribute prediction (gray lines in Fig.~\ref{fig:rq4}).
 In most cases, we observe a notable drop in information scores and prediction accuracies, showing that information aggregated at the preceding text token positions alone is insufficient, and LALMs heavily rely on information directly obtained from auditory inputs when making predictions.

 These findings have important implications for LALMs’ reasoning abilities.
 If the model fails to sufficiently consolidate relevant attribute information at attribute-mentioning positions and instead accumulates most of it when signaled to predict the attribute, it may struggle with reasoning requiring latent information integration.
 For example, multi-hop reasoning often lacks explicit cues that guide prediction (e.g., the last token ``is" in our prompts) at the attribute-mentioning positions, and insufficient early encoding can hinder subsequent reasoning.
 This aligns with prior work reporting limited multi-hop reasoning in LALMs~\cite{sakura}.